Terms and Conditions

-3.5 We will enter your Child for public examinations provided the Director of Studies and/or Director is satisfied that it is in his or her best interests and all Fees owing to Us have been paid.
+3.5 We will enter your Child for public examinations provided the Deputy Head and/or Head Teacher is satisfied that it is in his or her best interests and all Fees owing to Us have been paid.

 4 You undertake to: